The Palace of Auburn Hills: Replacement and demolition

-In October 2016, it was reported that the Pistons' ownership were negotiating a possible relocation to Little Caesars Arena, a new multi-purpose venue then under construction in Midtown Detroit, for the 2017–18 season.
+In October 2016, it was reported that the Pistons' ownership were negotiating a possible relocation to Little Caesars Arena, a new multi-purpose venue then under construction in Downtown Detroit, for the 2017–18 season.
 Little Caesars Arena was initially designed for ice hockey to replace Joe Louis Arena as home of the National Hockey League's Detroit Red Wings, so some design modifications were needed to accommodate the Pistons.
 On November 22, 2016, the team officially announced that they would play at Little Caesars Arena in 2017.
 The final NBA game at The Palace was played on April 10, 2017, with the Pistons losing to the Washington Wizards, 105–101.
 This game ended a 42-year history of professional sports in Oakland County.

+Local school district Utica Community Schools held commencement for all four of its high schools--Utica, Eisenhower, Stevenson, and Ford II--at The Palace for decades.
+The class of 2017 was the final class to walk the stage at The Palace in June 2017.

 Bob Seger held the final concert at the venue on September 23, 2017.
 The last scheduled event at the venue was the Taste of Auburn Hills on October 12, 2017.
 Palace Sports & Entertainment entered into a joint venture with Olympia Entertainment known as 313 Presents to jointly manage entertainment bookings and promotions for Little Caesars Arena and other venues owned by the firms.

 At its closure, the Palace was still in top condition as a sporting and concert venue, but its location in a northern suburb, far from the city center, conflicted with a trend of "walkable urbanism" that the Pistons thought would grow their fanbase.
 It was speculated that the Palace would likely end up being demolished, and the site would be redeveloped to accommodate a possible new auto supplier headquarters and research and development parks.

-In August 2018, the arena's Palace360 scoreboard, installed in 2014, was sold to the Arizona Coyotes of the NHL to replace the old one at Desert Diamond Arena in time for the 2018–19 season.
+In August 2018, the arena's Palace360 scoreboard, installed in 2014, was sold to the Arizona Coyotes to replace the old one at Desert Diamond Arena in time for the 2018–19 season.

 In October 2018, it was reported Oakland University considered purchasing the arena.
 Ultimately, a deal never went through.

 On June 24, 2019, the arena was sold to a joint venture, which planned to redevelop the property into a mixed-use office park.
 Demolition of the arena began in February 2020.
-Demolition was completed on July 11, 2020, when the roof was demolished using explosives by Controlled Demolition, Inc.
+Demolition was completed on July 11, 2020, when the roof was demolished using explosives by Controlled Demolition, Inc. General Motors purchased the site in 2023, to build a parts plant in support of its electric cars.